mediaburst/clockwork-ruby/README.md

         puts response.error_description
     end

-### Send multiple SMS messages with an optional client ID
+### Send multiple SMS messages (with an optional client ID)

-You should not use the `deliver` method for each message, but instead use the `Clockwork::API#deliver_messages` method to send multiple messages in the same API request.
-This will decrease load on the API and ensure your requests are processed faster.
+You should not use the `Clockwork::Message#deliver` method for each message, but instead use the `Clockwork::API#deliver` method to send multiple messages in the same API request.
+This will decrease load on the API and ensure your requests are processed significantly faster.

     messages = [
         { :to => '441234123456', :content => 'This is a test message.', :client_id => '1' },